Weil’s Disease is very rare but something swimmers, rowers & SUP users need to know about

-There is less than a 1 in 10 million chance of contracting Weil’s, and most cases are successfully treated with antibiotics.
+Contracting Weil’s is very rare in England and Wales, and most cases are successfully treated with antibiotics.

 ‘Weil’s Disease is actually not a disease, but a development of a waterborne bacterial infection called leptospirosis,’ says Dr Robert Smith, a clinical scientist from the Health Protection Agency who specializes in this area.

 ‘Around 50 people a year in England and Wales become infected with leptospirosis, and only 10% of those go on to develop Weil’s.’

 According to Smith (who analyses infections for the HPA), of the 2,009 cases of leptospirosis in England and Wales 14 were from travelling abroad (it’s very much a tropical and subtropical disease, rare in temperate climates), 11 were occupational (farmers, vets), seven recreational (canoeing, fishing, sailing, windsurfing, swimming), six acquired it residentially (from rats and mice around the house, cleaning out ditches, streams or drains), and two from accidental immersion.
 In previous years it has even been acquired at Glastonbury Festival.